Min Aung Hlaing: Myanmar civil war

-After four pro-democracy activists were executed on 24 July 2022, the chairman of the ASEAN, Hun Sen, UN representatives, and Western leaders condemned the executions.
-On 7 September 2022, Min Aung Hlaing met with Russian president Vladimir Putin on the sidelines of the Eastern Economic Forum (EEF), in Vladivostok, Russia, the first time that the pair have met since the 2021 coup.

-Presidency
+Acting Presidency (2023–2026)

 In January 2023, Min Aung Hlaing enacted a new electoral law aimed at rigging the next general election in favor of the USDP.
-He is himself considered a likely USDP nominee for President in the subsequent presidential election.
+He is himself considered a likely USDP nominee for president in the subsequent presidential election.

 Min Aung Hlaing refused to give up his emergency powers when they were constitutionally set to expire on 1 February 2023, further delaying new elections.

 In March 2023, Min Aung Hlaing made a rare public appearance at the Armed Forces Day parade stating that his government would continue to fight back against resistance groups in the country and their "acts of terror".
 Hlaing called his critics supporters of terrorism.